 Scott and I chatted off and on about Garlands for Judy.
 He expressed to me his desires to make changes to the magazine, and possibly “take it to the next level.”
 He said that he wished it could be more like The Judy Room’s Year in Review, mainly because they were (and are) all-color.
 Printing costs prohibited him from going all-color as he wanted.
 He didn’t want to raise the subscription price of his magazine.
 I think it was just fine in black and white.
 We discussed various options for changing Garlands for Judy, including web pages, PDFs and interactive PowerPoint shows.
 Obviously none of these ideas saw the light of day due to his death.

-Not too long ago, a friend came to me asking if I had thought about doing a magazine type of publication related to The Judy Room and Judy Garland’s fans.
+A few years ago, a friend came to me asking if I had thought about doing a magazine type of publication related to The Judy Room and Judy Garland’s fans.
 I immediately thought of Scott and Garlands for Judy.
 I told my friend that if I did anything, it would be free and available online in digital format, similar to the Year in Review.
 My reasoning is twofold: 1) There are so many photos and so much information available online, whether through Facebook or other outlets, it seems ridiculous to charge fans for something they can easily access through these outlets whether before or after publication; 2) Having an online webzine that’s also available in a printable downloadable version erases the limits of a fixed length (number of pages) print publication, and it can be as colorful as we want it.
 Finally, I think that something like this should be shared freely among fans regardless of monetary resources.

 The first edition of Garlands for Judy was published in November 1995.
 In it, Scott stated: “Whenever it is warranted, the majority of the pages will deal with the current audio and video releases (along with other mediums) to preserve and present this legacy today (with the look back at various career activities saved for times when there is not much “new” product being issued).”
 This new version will do the same.